it-teaching-abo-akademi/yaas-project-2019-ottolindfors/README.md

     browser this means pressing the 'bid' button again.
     This is of course a very ugly solution, but then again, this website is not intended to be used in production.

+* WS2
+  * Requirent:
+    * The error messages should be:
+      1. “Cannot bid on own auction”
+      2. “Can only bid on active auction”
+      3. “New bid must be greater than the current bid at least 0.01”
+  * Conflict:
+    * The error messages are:
+      1. “You cannot bid on own auction”
+      2. “You can only bid on active auction”
+      3. “New bid must be greater than the current bid for at least 0.01”
+  * Solution:
+    * This is not an issue.
+    * Since it is the same method that do the actual posting for the API as for the non-API the error messages are the same.
+Therefore the error messages do not match the requirements exactly.

 ## Brower used for testing
 * Firefox 70.0 on macOS Catalina 10.15 and Ubuntu 18.04 LTS